Trskldn/mercurial-jshint-hook/README.md

 mercurial-jshint-hook
 =====================
 Automatically sets the mercurial precommit hook for repo located in  $basedir.
-Hook use jshint and checks each javascript file on the missing semicolon and extra commas.
+Hook use jshint and checks each javascript file on precommit for the missing semicolon and extra commas.

 Install
 =====================